Twig6943/AffinityOnLinux/README.md

 [Written Guide 📕](https://github.com/Twig6943/AffinityOnLinux/tree/main/Guides) (Recommended install method ✅ )

-[Bash install scripts 🤖](https://github.com/ryzendew/AffinityOnLinux) (These scripts are not official and are maintained by @ryzendew ❗ )
+[Bash install scripts 🤖](https://github.com/ryzendew/AffinityOnLinux) (These scripts are not official and are maintained by @ryzendew ❗ ) (We don't provide support for the install scripts over at our discord/matrix) s
 This guide helps you Step by step by hand using Bottles/Heroic Games launcher.

 ### Misc